-This overview presents a technical description of the DECstation 5000 Model 240 base system, focusing on the architectural features and implementation details that most contribute to its leading performance.
-The description briefly reviews the fundamental benefits of the RISC philosophy and shows why the MIPS R3000A architecture is an especially effective implementation of that philosophy.
+This overview presents a technical description of the Personal DECstation base system, focusing on its advanced technical features.
+This description briefly reviews the fundamental benefits of the RISC philosophy and shows why the MIPS R3000A architecture is an especially effective implementation of that philosophy.
+The overview continues with a discussion of the system software, development software, and bundled applications.

-The overview continues with a discussion of the system software, development software, and bundled applications that come with the DECstation 5000/240.
-The overview finishes with descriptions of the numerous graphics and multimedia options that may be used with the DS5000/240, as well as with other workstations of the family.
+Finally, this overview describes the numerous graphics and multimedia options that may be used with the Personal DECstation, as well as with other workstations in the DECstation family.